YetiForceCompany/YetiForceDoc/docs/4-developer-guides/3-system-components/2-query-generator.md

 :::tip The fuctionality is available for YetiForce version `3.5` and later
 :::

-THe QueryGenerator mechanism can be used to list any data from entity type modules.
+The QueryGenerator mechanism can be used to list any data from entity type modules.

 ## Load filter from a specific module